progmaticltd/homebox/README.md

   - postfix: smtp.example.com
   - dovecot: imap.example.com
   - the webmail: webmail.example.com

+The generated certificates and DKIM keys will be automatically saved on your local computer, into the backup folder.
+This folder is ignored by git.
+If you restart the installation from scratch using a new server, these certificates and DKIM keys will be used, so you do not end up requesting more certificates or updating your DNS server more than necessary.

 ## What do you need for production usage?
 ### Basic requirements